Isaac Fruechte: Rochester C&T

-Fruechte had been asked to walk on at the University of Minnesota out of high school, but due to Minnesota's strict admission standards, Isaac's math score in high school wasn't good enough; therefore, he opted to enroll at Rochester Community and Technical College in the fall of 2010 instead.
+Fruechte had been asked to walk on at the University of Minnesota out of high school, but due to Minnesota's strict admission standards, Isaac's math score in high school was not good enough; therefore, he opted to enroll at Rochester Community and Technical College in the fall of 2010 instead.
 Listed at 6-foot-3, 200-pound, Fruechte played his freshman season in 2010 with the Yellowjackets, catching 30 passes for 805 yards and nine touchdowns, helping the team finish with a 10–2 record, beating Central Lakes 34–31 in the Minnesota College Athletic Conference (MCAC) championship game before falling to Iowa Central 32–7 in the North Star Bowl.
 For his efforts, he was named to the second-team All-MCAC.
 After graduating from Rochester in December, Fruechte enrolled at Minnesota for the spring semester.

 Minnesota

 In his first season with the Gophers, Isaac started nine out of 12 games.
 He recorded 19 receptions for 256 yards and two touchdowns for the run-heavy Minnesota offense.
 The Gophers improved their record to 6–7 and went to the Texas Bowl, their first bowl game in years.
 Fruechte was named Minnesota's Wide Receiver of the Year at the Gophers' annual football banquet.

 As a sophomore in 2013, Fruechte started six out of 13 games.
 He recorded 13 receptions for 154 yards in a year where the passing game struggled and the running game flourished.
 The Gophers improved their record to 8–5 and went back to the Texas Bowl for the second year in a row.

 During his senior year, Fruechte played in all 13 games and set career-highs in receptions with 18 and receiving yards with 292.
 As the year went on, his role on the team expanded.
 He had three receptions for 46 yards against Northwestern in Week 6, and a 45-yard catch against Purdue the following week.
 On October 25 against Illinois, he had a career game with three receptions for 105 yards, including his lone touchdown of the season on a 52-yard pass from quarterback Mitch Leidner.
 The Gophers went 8–5 again, beating Michigan, Iowa, and Nebraska, to earn a New Years Day bowl game in the Citrus Bowl.